Skip to main content

 • Item 18 includes additional ransomware response procedures that should be included in the incident response plan

-Through the IT Audits and consulting work that Young & Associates performs for community banks and credit unions, we also see value in the following security control enhancements:
+Through the IT Audits and consulting work that Young & Associates performs, we also see value in:

 • Proper understanding of the use of cloud-based services and appropriate policies governing their use